News and HeadlinesLocal NewsIn Your CommunityHendricks County

 The company is also expected to receive a 10-year personal property tax abatement on about $95 million in new equipment, while still paying roughly $1.8 million in taxes during that period.

-Town officials say the facility will combine office, laboratory and manufacturing spaces.
-It's expected to bring approximately 1,776 jobs to the area, including around 300 new positions.
-Wages for the new jobs are expected to average about $45 an hour, while relocated positions will average about $40 an hour.
+Town officials say the facility will combine office, laboratory, and manufacturing spaces.
+It's expected to bring approximately 18 hundred jobs to the area, including 300 new positions.
+The average wage for those new jobs is expected to be $45 an hour.

-The new development will be built next to the planned HarperCollins Publishers supply chain logistics facility, another major project anchoring Brownsburg’s growing logistics and innovation corridor.
+The new facility will be built next to the planned HarperCollins Publishers supply chain logistics facility.
+It will be another major project to anchor Brownsburg’s growing logistics and innovation corridor.

 Longtime resident Chris Holifield has watched the town grow dramatically over the last two decades.
-He says the new life science facility represents another step in Brownsburg’s transformation.
+He calls the new life science facility another step in Brownsburg’s transformation.

 Construction on Project Falcon is expected to begin in 2026, with completion anticipated by the end of 2028.